Avoiding Probate in Wisconsin

 Simplified Probate Procedures

-Even if you don't do any planning to avoid probate, your estate may qualify for Wisconsin's simplified "small estate" probate procedures.
+Even if you don't do any planning to avoid probate, your estate might qualify for Wisconsin's simplified "small estate" probate procedures.
 For more details, see Probate Shortcuts in Wisconsin.
 For more on avoiding probate, see 8 Ways to Avoid Probate, by Mary Randolph (Nolo).

 Get Professional Help